isxGames/isxSQLite/README.md

 At this point, simply choose "Build->Build Solution" and the isxSQLite.dll will be generated.

 ### Technical Notes
 1. The files within the `libisxgames` directory contain code taken from the library used by Amadeus for all extensions released at isxGames.com.
-You will notice preprocessor directives throughout the project instructing the compiler when to use code from this extraction, and when to use the actual library (i.e., when Amadeus builds a binary for official release.)
-Users may use the extracted code from libisxgames if they wish (it's released under the same license as the rest isxSQLite); however, most users should simply ignore any reference to `libisxgames` found within the solution.
+You will notice preprocessor directives throughout the solution instructing the compiler when to use code from this extraction, and when to use the actual library (i.e., when Amadeus builds a binary for official release.)
+Users may use code from libisxgames if they wish (it's released under the same license as the rest of isxSQLite); however, most users should simply ignore any reference to `libisxgames` found within the isxSQLite source code.